SercoSPA/CLEOPE/Trials/readme.md

 | `IWV` Integrated water vapour column above the current pixel|`CHL_NN` Algal pigment concentration (Neural Net)|
 ||`IWV` Integrated water vapour column above the current pixel|

 ✏️ The dataframe of S3 products is customisable according to users choices.
 In the default CLEOPE workspace a sample list of OLCI products is provided.
+Some of these products could be *offline* and must be ordered first.

 ### SLSTR RBT L1b
 S3 SLSTR trial notebook is a case study focused on the monitoring of the fire developed near Chernobyl on 4/04/2020.
 Flames burnt for several days all around the area surrounding the abandoned nuclear power plant, enhancing the risk of emanating radioactive particles.
 In this trial notebook S3 SLSTR radiometric measurements are used, extracted from L1b products as radiances at the top of the atmosphere (TOA), with the purpose to detect some transient radiation indicating the presence of radioactivity in the area of interest.<br>
 This trial notebook makes use of a module developed for [S5P trial notebook](#S5P) which is helpful in selecting the clip boundaries from the CO emission associated to the fire, being a clear example of synergy between trial notebooks powered by CLEOPE.

 ✏️ In this example the sample list of S3 products is very oriented on the case study under exam but in principle users can customise this data set according to their own scientific specifications.
+Some of these products could be *offline* and must be ordered first.

 ### SLSTR LST L2
 S3 SLSTR LST trial notebook is focused on the treatment and visualisation of S3 land surface temperature products, taking the Siberian heat wave on June 2020 as a case study. <br>
 With this notebook users can load SLSTR LST products, extract the data sets to be re-arranged into a final product, showing geo-coordinates and LST information merged. <br>
 The land surface temperature over the area of interest is displayed in color-adjusted geo-referenced plot.
 This trial notebook makes use of a module developed for [S5P trial notebook](#S5P) which is helpful in selecting the clip boundaries from the CO emission associated to any wildfires areas (i.e. associated to the siberian heat wave case study), being a clear example of synergy between trial notebooks powered by CLEOPE.

 ✏️ The dataframe of S3 products is customisable according to users choices.
 In the default CLEOPE workspace a sample list of SLSTR LST products is provided.
+Some of these products could be *offline* and must be ordered first.

 ## S5P trial notebook
 <a id="S5P"></a>
 [![N|Solid](https://sentinel.esa.int/documents/247904/1624461/Sentinel-5P_tm.jpg/4dbebdc6-4fb2-47ec-bcb3-065581896ad2?t=1505136035800)](https://sentinel.esa.int/documents/247904/1624461/Sentinel-5P_tm.jpg/4dbebdc6-4fb2-47ec-bcb3-065581896ad2?t=1505136035800)

 Sentinel-5P trial notebook is an introduction about the composition of stacked frames of TROPOMI L2 variables CH4, NO2, O3, HCHO, SO2 and CO in a geo-referenced plot.
-Input data sets can be cut by taking an input footprint clip, given by hand by users or rather using the `SEARCH.ipynb` notebook (i.e. ✏️ draw rectangle on the map) which automatically dumps the input vertexes in the `polygon.json` reference file.
-In general this operation may induce a loss of resolution in the data visualization since no mosaicing technique is performed on the data sets.
-Clipping S5P datasets is useful, though, due to the hugeness of S5P footprints. <br>
+Input data sets can be cut by taking the input vertexes.<br>
 Sentinel-5P tutorial is developed into two case study taken under analysis.
 1. The carbon monoxide (CO) variation over the western Australia, hit by several fire episodes during December 2019 and January 2020;
 2. The nitrogen dioxide (NO2) overall decline over Italy due to the lockdown emergency of COVID-19 during February/March 2020;
 3. The sulfure dioxide (SO2) transient concentration over the Anak Krakatoa volcano (Indonesia), which awoke on 12/04/2020.

 ✏️ The dataframe of S5P dataframes is customisable according to users choices.
 In the default CLEOPE workspace a sample list of products is provided, suited on the case studies described above.
+Some of these products could be *offline* and must be ordered first.

 ## CAMS trial notebook
 <a id="cams"></a>